Agrokomerc: Initial growth

 Agrokomerc is located in an area that was put in an economic blockade by the Yugoslav Communist party immediately after World War II.
 At the time, the company consisted of one farm bordering Croatia.

-In the 1970s, with its new president Fikret Abdić, Agrokomerc started to grow by making connections with farmers in surrounding areas, building chicken farms and providing jobs for thousands of unemployed people in the region.
+Originally a small chicken farm with 30 employees, the company started to grow after its new president Fikret Abdić took over in 1967.
+Agrokomerc started to grow by making connections with farmers in surrounding areas, building chicken farms and providing jobs for thousands of unemployed people in the region.

 Shortly after, Agrokomerc became the main subject in all aspects of local life.
 With positive influence on employees and the public, as well as with its own investments, Agrokomerc made this region into one of the most advanced regions in Yugoslavia.
-With its own resources, Agrokomerc built roads in the farthest parts of the region, provided water supply to almost every house in the region, invested in the education system in order to procure highly educated employees.
+With its own resources, Agrokomerc built roads in the farthest parts of the region, provided water supply and electricity to the region.
+It also invested in the education system in order to procure highly educated employees.

 By the 1980s the company had millions of chickens, thousands of turkeys, thousands of farmed rabbits, mayonnaise production, liquor production, turkey, salami, luncheon production, chocolate production, fungiculture, as well as ownership of cold and dry storage units.
-With over 13,000 employees, its own trucks for distribution of products, a transport service for employees and the public, stellar reputation for quality of products all over Europe and further, Agrokomerc was considered to be a successful company and a food manufacturing giant.
+It grew to over 13,000 employees.
+It had its own trucks for distribution of products, a transport service for employees and the public, a strong reputation for quality of products all over Europe and further, Agrokomerc was considered to be a successful company and a food manufacturing giant.